cfabiolongo/EAD-CogBot/README.md

 ### Query High Knowledge Base (AD) - *non-hot topic*

-When a question falls out defined *hot* topic, EAD-CogBot will begin the response with *Well...I am not sure, but....*, and after it will attach generated text from LLM.
+When a question falls out defined *hot* topic, EAD-CogBot will begin the response with the custom prefix *Well...I am not sure, but....* (which can be set with by parameter PREFIX_LLM_RESP in [LLM] Section of config.ini), and after it will attach generated text from LLM.

 ```sh
 eShell: main > proc("Who is Barack Obama?")